dhiradc/Analytics_Hub/Case Studies/readme.md

 Color Coding: To indicate doer actions easily identifiable.

 🚀 **Multithreaded Process Flow**

-This diagram provides an explanation of the Multithreaded Process Flow.
+Topic: Multithreaded Process Flow.

+Description:

 The flow illustrates the interaction between three threads: Initiator Thread, Dispatcher Thread, and Worker Thread, and how they collaborate to process commands in a multithreaded system.

 Detailed Flow Description